rongweiji/rongweiji.github.io/_posts/2025-10-10-Reproduce-Learned-Localization-with-GICP-Registration.md

-This post documents my reproduction of the ICRA paper "Evaluating Global Geo-alignment for Precision Learned Autonomous Vehicle Localization using Aerial Data" (https://arxiv.org/abs/2503.13896).
+This post documents my reproduction of the ICRA paper "Evaluating Global Geo-alignment for Precision Learned Autonomous Vehicle Localization using Aerial Data" ([arXiv:2503.13896](https://arxiv.org/abs/2503.13896)).
 I focus on implementation details that the paper omits: data preparation, dataset structure, model design, training procedure, and practical challenges I encountered and solved.

-The full data pipeline and training code are open source: https://github.com/rongweiji/ReLL
+The full data pipeline and training code are open source: [rongweiji/ReLL on GitHub](https://github.com/rongweiji/ReLL)

 ### 1.1 Outcome